Annual Women of Color at Penn Day

 2005

-• Expanded annual winter vendor fair includes Silent Auction and nets significant revenue.
+- Expanded annual winter vendor fair includes Silent Auction and net significant revenue.

 2007

-• 20th anniversary Women of Color celebration chaired by past chairs remaining in the Penn community.
-Attendees include several founders.
+- The 20th anniversary Women of Color celebration is chaired by past chairs in the Penn community.

 2008

-• Women of Color Planning adds first annual Women of Color Conference featuring Penn scholars and Philadelphia leaders and focused on violence and its impact on women of color communities.
+- The Women of Color Planning Committee adds first Annual Women of Color Conference featuring Penn scholars and Philadelphia leaders.
+The conference focused on violence and its impact.

 2009

-• Second annual conference focuses on health disparities affecting women of color.
-The title for this conference was, "Disparities in Health: What Can Colleges, Universities, and Health Care Providers Do To Navigate Towards Solutions?".
+- The Second annual conference focused on health disparities.
+The title of this conference was "Disparities in Health: What Can Colleges, Universities, and Health Care Providers Do To Navigate Towards Solutions?".

 2010